videolan/vlc/share/lua/README.txt

 ---
-xml = vlc.xml(): Create an xml object. reader = xml:create_reader( stream ): create an xml reader that use the given stream. reader:read(): read some data reader:node_type(): return the type of the curret node: 'none', 'startelem', 'endelem' or 'text'. reader:name(): name of the element reader:value(): value of the element reader:next_attr(): next attribute of the element
+xml = vlc.xml(): Create an xml object. reader = xml:create_reader( stream ): create an xml reader that use the given stream. reader:read(): read some data, return -1 on error, 0 on EOF, 1 on start of XML element, 2 on end of XML element, 3 on text reader:name(): name of the element reader:value(): value of the element reader:next_attr(): next attribute of the element